About

 • 1 tsp vanilla extract optional

-• 8 oz eggs about 4 large eggs
+• 226 g large eggs (measured with the shell on) about 4 large eggs

 • 1 ½ batches of Vanilla Pastry Cream